-APPENDIX M: LETTER OF UNDERSTANDING Re: Custody and Control of Records and Data
+Appendix G: Letter of Understanding Re: Custody and Control of Records and Data

-Without prejudice to any position the parties may take with respect to custody and control of records and data, the Parties recognize that the University has a responsibility to maintain the security and integrity of records and data originating from, stored on, or transmitted by university equipment.
-On this basis, TUFA understands that the University is developing a policy (or policies) to protect records and data, including faculty members' records and data over which the University may not have custody and control.
-The University acknowledges that any such policy will adhere to I.3.3 of the TUFA Collective Agreement and further agrees that the fact that the draft policy was shared with TUFA during the course of bargaining does not convey any assumptions about the Parties' position regarding custody and control of said records and data.
+The parties recognize that the University has a responsibility to maintain the security and integrity of records and data originating from, stored on, or transmitted by university equipment.
+On this basis, TUFA understands that the University may develop and revise policy (or policies) to protect records and data.
+Any such policy will adhere to I.3.3 of the TUFA Collective Agreement.